Interface

 User Interface

 A user of our package should be able to reconstruct images by calling the reconstruct function.
 This function takes an algorithm and an input and returns the reconstructed image.
 Internally, the reconstruct function calls the put! and take! functions of the algorithm to pass the input and retrieve the output.
 Algorithms must implement these functions and are expected to have FIFO behavior.
+However, much of this boilerplate can be created via macros, as we will see in this example.

 This page was generated using Literate.jl.